tamucc-comp-bio/classroom_repo_2024/lectures/lecture00.md

 ### Check to confirm you have `git` installed

-For Windows computers running Ubuntu, you probably already have this.
+You probably already have this.
 If you open your terminal, type in "git":

 ```bash
 git